einarkurbitur/BANN/docs/source/Examples.rst

   Each set you work on 1 file for 30 seconds
   (1 round) at the time.
   You work on file 1 - 2 - 3 - 4 in that order.
   Between rounds there is a break.
 You should use that to save your file and open the next one.
-After the 4th round please save the file you are working on also as a pdf in the folder evaluation.
+After the 4th round please save the file you are working on also as a PDF in the folder evaluation.

 Training Data: